j-andrews7/STRprofiler/docs/index.rst

 The ``STRprofiler`` App
 =======================

-New in v0.2.0 is ``strprofiler-app``, a CLI command that launches a Shiny application that allows for user queries against an uploaded or pre-defined database (provided with the `-db` parameter) of STR profiles.
+New in v0.2.0 is ``strprofiler app``, a subcommand that launches a Shiny application that allows for user queries against an uploaded or pre-defined database (provided with the `-db` parameter) of STR profiles.

 This application can provide a convenient portal to a group's STR database and can be hosted on standard Shiny servers, Posit Connect instances, or ShinyApps.io.